colinwood/Just-Some-Generic-Shooter/README.md

 		DigitalRune.Physics.dll
 		DigitalRune.Physics.Specialized.dll

 Be sure to place the correct versions in the folder.
-If in doubt, place them from the `References\XNA\Windows` folder in the DigitalRune zip.
+If in doubt, get them from the `References\XNA\Windows` folder in the DigitalRune zip.

 You can obtain a copy of these libs from http://www.digitalrune.com/Downloads.aspx